maria-cy/maiomaria/README.md

 This repository contains an MLOps project for a **virtual diabetes clinic triage**.
 It trains and serves a machine learning model that predicts short-term diabetes progression risk.
-The model and service are built, tested, and released automatically using **GitHub Actions**.
+The model and service are built, tested, and released automatically using GitHub Actions.

 ---